This is a Level Two course in the Islamic Studies Curriculum. This course is based on the renowned text Matn Abu Shuja.

 - It is a Level Two course.
 In order to successfully complete this course, students should take On Worship (Purification, Prayer, Fasting, Zakat, and Hajj): Ba Fadl's The Short Abridgement.

-- This course can also be taken by anyone who is interested in learning more about the rulings of public law past the basic level in the Shafi‘i school.
+- This course can also be taken by anyone who is interested in learning more about the rulings of marriage and divorce in the Shafi‘i school.